GoogleChrome/web.dev/src/site/content/en/learn/pwa/app-design/index.md

 All your experience with [CSS layout, design, and animation](/learn/css) is valid when your content is rendered in its standalone experience.
 However, there are a couple of tips and tricks to making the experience better for a standalone window.

 {% Aside 'gotchas' %}
-Remember that CSS only defines styles for the content of the PWA; later in this course, we will see how to specify style declarations for the window around your content, such as properties in the [web app manifest](/learn/pwa/web-app-manifest/).
+Remember that CSS only defines styles for the content of the PWA.
+Later in this course, we will see how to specify style declarations for the window around your content, such as properties in the [web app manifest](/learn/pwa/web-app-manifest/).
 {% endAside %}

 ### Media Queries

-The first [media query](/learn/design/media-queries/) that you can take advantage of in your PWA is the `display-mode` property accepting the values `browser`, `standalone`, `minimal-ui`, or `fullscreen`.
+The first [media query](/learn/design/media-queries/) that you can take advantage of in your PWA is `display-mode`, which accepts the values `browser`, `standalone`, `minimal-ui`, or `fullscreen`.

 This media query applies different styles to each mode.
 For example, you could render an [installation invitation](/learn/pwa/installation/) only when in browser mode, or render one particular piece of information only when the user uses your app from the system icon.
 This might include adding a back button to use when your app launches in standalone mode.